 The futuristic Xplory might look like something George Jetson would have pushed his boy Elroy around in, but it failed to make a splash when it was introduced to the U.S. ten years ago.
 Here’s an overview of the Xplory and Stokke’s newer strollers.

 The models.
-Like Bugaboo’s Cameleon, the Xplory ($890 to $1130, depending on fabric) is a modular system that includes a frame with rubber tires and a seat that can attach to the frame either forward or rear facing.
+Like Bugaboo’s Cameleon, the Xplory ($1,225.00, although this varies depending on fabric) is a modular system that includes a frame with rubber tires and a seat that can attach to the frame either forward or rear facing.
 The Stokke’s key feature is its high-altitude seating.
 The pitch, according to Stokke, is to keep baby higher off the ground so they are away from exhaust fumes, slobbering Labradors, etc. (the target market is urban parents).

 In addition to a generous canopy, adjustable footrest and a raft of accessories, Xplory has optional car seat adapters for Maxi Cosi, Nuna, Peg Perego, Chicco, and Cybex.
 What’s missing?
 If you answered, “storage basket,” you are correct—instead Stokke throws in a shopping bag that is attached to the front of the unit.

-Stokke sells optional summer and winter fabric kits for the Xplory—the summer kit ($175) has an umbrella/shade and terry cloth pram liner.
-The winter kit ($240) has a handmuff and stroller liner.
+Stokke sells optional summer and winter fabric kits for the Xplory—the summer kit ($189.99) has an umbrella/shade and terry cloth pram liner.
+The winter kit ($299.00) has a hand muff and stroller liner.
 You can also find it sold as a set with the optional carry cot for $1323.
 Otherwise the carry cot is sold separately.

-New for 2018, the footrest was redesigned to have better leg support and the infant insert is now included with the stroller.
+New in the past year, the footrest was redesigned to have better leg support and the infant insert is now included with the stroller.
 The Xplory now has a one-step fold and it can be rolled on its larger wheels in “stair mode” (see video at end of review).
 Finally, the new shopping bag is now water resistant and comes only in black.

-Next, Stokke has the Crusi (26 lbs., $899 to $1550) which clearly riffs on Phil & Ted’s inline buggy, with the optional second seat riding below the main seat.
+Next, Stokke has the Crusi (26 lbs., Check on Amazon) which clearly riffs on Phil & Ted’s inline buggy, with the optional second seat riding below the main seat.
 The Crusi is newborn-ready with a fully-reclining stroller seat that can face forward or rear.
 Unlike the Xplory, however, the Crusi’s seat can’t change height.
 (The handle, however, is height adjustable).
-Very pricey at $1550, although we’re seeing it on sale for as little as $900 The second seat is sometimes sold separately for $300 and an optional carry cot/bassinet is $400 (FYI: the carry cot is not recommended for overnight sleeping).
+Very pricey at $1550, although we’re seeing it on sale for as little as $900 The second seat is sometimes sold separately for $300 and an optional carry cot/bassinet is $300 (FYI: the carry cot is not recommended for overnight sleeping).
 Looks like Stokke may be discontinuing the Cruisi as we no longer see it on their website.
 It is still available for sale online, however.

-The Stokke Scoot is the lighter weight cousin to the Crusi—it weighs 23 lbs. and runs $470 to $575.
+The Stokke Scoot is the lighter weight cousin to the Crusi—it weighs 23 lbs. and runs $399.99.
 While you get the same reversible seat as the Crusi, this model omits the optional carry cot or sibling seat.
 The basket is also smaller, as are the wheels.

 Our view.
 So why haven’t you seen the über rich pushing the Stokke Xplory around Greenwich Village?
 That’s because for the most part, the Xplory has been a bust.
 For years and for reasons unexplained, Stokke resisted making infant car seat adapters for the Xplory—this was a major strategic blunder that cut the Xplory’s appeal in the U.S.